-Almonty's wholly-owned indirect subsidiary, Daytal, operates in Spain in Euros (€).
+Almonty's wholly-owned indirect subsidiary, Daytal, operates in Spain in Euros (\in).
 Its output is a commodity that is primarily denominated in United States dollars (USD\$) and Almonty's reporting currency is in Canadian dollars (CAD\$).
-As such, Almonty's consolidated balance sheet can be significantly affected by movements between the three currencies (CAD\$, USD\$ and €).
-During the year ended September 30, 2012, the value of the €relative to the CAD\$ decreased from €1.00 = CAD\$1.3865 as at September 30, 2011 to €1.00 = CAD\$1.2646 as at September 30, 2012, resulting in the Company recording a cumulative translation adjustment loss of (\$2,229) for the year ended September 30, 2012.
-This amount is recorded as other comprehensive income (loss) on the consolidated statement of operations and comprehensive income (loss) and accumulated other comprehensive income (loss) as a separate line item in shareholders' equity.
+As such, Almonty's consolidated balance sheet can be significantly be affected by movements between the three currencies (CAD\$, USD\$ and \in).

+During the year ended September 30, 2013, the value of the € relative to the CAD\$ increased from €1.
+00 = CAD\$1.2646 as at October 1, 2012 to €1.00 = CAD\$1.3920 as at September 30, 2013, resulting in the Company recording a cumulative translation adjustment gain of \$2,237 for the year ended September 30, 2013.
+This amount is recorded as other comprehensive income (loss) on the Consolidated Statement of Operations and Comprehensive Income and accumulated other comprehensive income (loss) as a separate line item in Shareholders' Equity.